-I have lost almost 3 stone but have never been on a “diet”.
+I have lost over 3.5 stone but have never been on a “diet”.
 For me, losing weight was part of a whole lifestyle change which included substituting certain foods, portion control and running.
 Making healthier choices is an essential part of the weight loss journey, however these choices shouldn’t feel restrictive or make you crave a “cheat meal”.
 Eating a balanced and nutritional diet should be enjoyable and make you look forward to meal times.

 Losing weight shouldn’t feel like a constant battle.
 Take a look at the list below at some simple food swaps which can help accelerate your weight loss progress: